 Note: BlueStore compression is supported starting with Ceph Mimic.

-Now deploy cinder-ceph and add a relation to both the cinder and ceph-mon applications:
+First configure Cinder to not use a local block device.
+Then deploy cinder-ceph, and add a relation to both the cinder and ceph-mon applications:

 Additionally, when both the nova-compute and cinder-ceph applications are deployed a relation is needed between them: